seamapi/docs/docs/api-clients/devices/README.md

 When Seam is able to provide more specific information beyond one of the generic errors above, one or more errors from the list of specific errors will be included alongside the generic error.
-This give your application to option to display additional context or provider specific resolutions.
+This give your application to option to display additional context or suggest provider specific resolutions.

 | Error Type                        | Description                                                                                                                                                                                                                                                  |
 | --------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |